rob-coaching/js-loop-helper/README.md

 ### Scenario 2 - Input: ARRAY, Output: Number oder String

-In this case we want to loop over all items and usually want to count something up, build a sum or concatenate certain .items
+In this case we want to loop over all items and usually want to count something up, build a sum or concatenate certain items to a new string.

 Example I:
 ```